10 Reasons Why You Will Love a Dachshund

 Of course, not every aggressive encounter results in a full-blown fight.
 Dachshunds communicate their aggressive intentions with growls, stares, rigid posturing, and direct confrontations, all of which give the other dog a chance to back down.

-Wild canids have a territory over which they regularly hunt.
-As hunters, Dachshunds are especially likely to roam and hunt.
+Wild canines have a territory over which they regularly hunt.
+As hunters, Dachshunds especially likely to roam and hunt.
 Unfortunately, unless you live on hundreds of acres, this means wandering into roads and neighbors' yards.

 Dachshunds search out, follow, and kill prey.
 That's what they were bred to do.
 They'll chase cats, trail rabbits, and dispatch rodents given half a chance.
 It's your job not to give them that chance.